The answer to “How much do you want to make at your benefit auction?” should not be “As much as we can.”

 A buying unit is a single bidder or a couple attending the event together.
-It is a reasonably safe assumption that a couple will not bid against each other, but rather make spending decisions together.
+A couple will not bid against each other, but rather make spending decisions together.

 You will need to factor your budget, venue, and number of local supporters to determine an appropriate target for number of buying units.